 Cane Island Power Park is located south and west of KUA's service area and contains 683 MW (summer ratings) of gas turbine and combined cycle capacity: Units 1-3 include a simple cycle gas turbine and two combined cycle generating units, each of which is 50 percent owned by FMPA and 50 percent owned by KUA.
-In 2011, FMPA completed the construction of Cane Island Unit 4 (CI4), a nominal 300 MW (summer rating), natural gas-fired 1x1 GE 7FA combined cycle unit wholly owned by the ARP.
-The commercial operation date of CI4 was July 12, 2011.
+Cane Island Unit 4 (CI4), a nominal 300 MW (summer rating), natural gas-fired 1x1 GE 7FA combined cycle unit, is wholly owned by the ARP.